English Literature and a Modern Language (BA)

 A level

-ABB-BBB.
-Must include Creative Writing, English Language and Literature, or English Literature.
-If you have grade B in a language at A level you will have access to the languages Upper Elementary pathway.
+ABB-BBC.
+Must include grade B in Creative Writing, English Language and Literature or English Literature.
+If you have grade B in the relevant language A-level you will have access to the languages advanced pathways.

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard offer.
 Please note that any subject specific requirements must still be met.